Project Overview

 In partnership with the Office of Planning, Research, and Evaluation (OPRE), the Office of Family Assistance, and the Office of Child Support Enforcement, Mathematica’s work includes:

-- Developing a comprehensive toolkit of resources to support TANF and child support program leaders in engaging families in program improvement.
-Mathematica partnered with an Expert Workgroup consisting of members with diverse identities and experiences, including TANF and child support program staff and people with lived experience in these programs to conceptualize and develop the toolkit.
+• Developing a comprehensive toolkit of resources to support TANF and child support program leaders in engaging families in program improvement.
+Mathematica partnered with an Expert Workgroup consisting of members with a range of identities and experiences, including TANF and child support program staff and people with lived experience in these programs to conceptualize and develop the toolkit.
 Mathematica will continue to work with the Expert Workgroup throughout the course of the project.